 The Role Simulation will be conducted by a suitably qualified and experienced staff member from the apprentice’s employer or training provider.
 They will use RTITB’s assessment tools in collaboration with an RTITB assessor, who will carry out the Professional Discussion using either Skype, Zoom or an alternative suitable technology.

-Approval for remote EPAs with RTITB for the Supply Chain Warehouse Operative and LGV Driver apprenticeship standards are still pending.
+Approval for remote EPAs with RTITB for the Supply Chain Warehouse Operative (ST0259) Level 2 and Large Goods Vehicle (LGV) Driver C+E (ST0257) Level 2 apprenticeship standards are still pending.

 How to get the most out of the Apprenticeship Levy